nawabahmadreshi/documentation/pages/third-party-integrations/appboy.md

 {% prerequisite %}

 - This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app.
-- You also need to [sign up for an Appboy account](https://dashboard.appboy.com/developers/sign_up) and [install the Appboy SDK]((https://documentation.appboy.com/)).
+- You also need to [sign up for an Appboy account](https://dashboard.appboy.com/developers/sign_up) and [install the Appboy SDK](https://documentation.appboy.com/).
 - Ensure Appboy's SDK is [collecting the IDGA](https://documentation.appboy.com/iOS/#optional-idfa-collection).

 {% endprerequisite %}

 ## How it works

-Through automatically configured webhooks, we have built a custom integration to automatically send all Branch install data to Appboy data without any extra work on your side (besides integrating both SDKs).
+Through automatically configured webhooks, we have built a custom integration to automatically send all Branch install data to Appboy without any extra work on your side (besides integrating both SDKs).
 Simply click a button, and you'll be good to go!

 {% protip title="How do we differentiate Appboy and Branch installs?" %}We rely on a Branch link being clicked, which leads to an install.
 This sets an internal boolean that an install came from Branch, which then fires the webhook.{% endprotip %}